mdcatapult/aurac-web-plugin/README.md

      - Leadmine
      - Compound Converter
      - Unichem Plus
-   - defaults to the WOPR deployments, which are currently the only available deployments
+   - **N.B.
+URLs default to internal Medicines Discovery Catapult k8s deployments, which are not accessible to users outside that organisation**

 2. Sources: